-Assoc Prof Karen A Stockin
+Professor Karen A Stockin

-Dr Karen Stockin is a Rutherford Discovery Fellow (2019-2023) and the inaugural Bob Kerridge Animal Welfare Fellow (2018-2019).
-As Research Leader for CERG since 2009, she is also an Associate Investigator of the Animal Welfare Science and Bioethics Centre and Wildbase.
-Dr Stockin was the inaugural Strandings Coordinator (2018-2020) for the International Whaling Commission (IWC) and presently serves on the IWC Strandings Initiative Expert Panel and as a member of the IWC Scientific Committee.
-Additional international duties include Dr Stockin’s membership of the ASCOBANS Prey Depletion Working Group and IWC Extinction Initiative.
-In Dec 2019, Dr Stockin further co-chaired the launch of the Global Strandings Network during the World Marine Mammal Conference in Barcelona, Spain.
-Associate Editorships held by Dr Stockin include The Journal for Cetacean Research & Management and New Zealand Journal of Marine & Freshwater Research.
+Prof Karen Stockin is a Rutherford Discovery Fellow (2019-2024) and the current Chair of the Society for Marine Mammalogy Ethics Committee.
+As Research Lead for CERG since 2009, she is also an Associate Investigator of the Animal Welfare Science and Bioethics Centre and WILDBASE.
+Prof Stockin was the inaugural Strandings Coordinator (2018-2020) for the International Whaling Commission (IWC) and presently serves on the IWC Strandings Initiative Expert Panel and as a member of the IWC Scientific Committee.
+Additional international duties include Prof Stockin’s membership of the ASCOBANS Prey Depletion Working Group and IWC Extinction Initiative.
+In Dec 2019, Prof Stockin further co-chaired the launch of the Global Strandings Network during the World Marine Mammal Conference in Barcelona, Spain.
+Prof Stockin is currently the Associate Editor for The Journal for Cetacean Research & Management.